Updated: Dec 31, 2020

-Very successful people appreciate that building relationships is an essential skill to have and valuable use of their time.
+Successful people appreciate that relationship building is an essential skill to have and valuable use of their time.
 Paraphrasing from the classic book "Never Eat Alone" by Keith Ferrazzi:

 "To achieve your goals, it matters less how smart you are or how much innate talent you're born with.
 These things are important, but they mean little if you don't understand one thing.
 You can't get there alone.
 In fact, you can't get very far at all."

 We should all agree that cohesive and functioning teams will achieve far more than an individual, so it isn't a big leap to think about a robust network being like a loose nit team. i.e. the sum of the parts should add up to more than the individual components themselves.

 The value of network intelligence is a central reason behind my new group coaching offering that launches in Q1 2020.

 It's about connections which are at the core of a successful career but can be challenging to create, nurture and sustain over the long term.
 Through my coaching and broader activities, I come into contact with engaging and motivated professionals.
 I connect like-minded people who have an intrinsic interest in self-development and continuous learning.
 RYse Groups are a carefully selected peer learning group that supports and mentors each other.
 The most successful leaders we know learn by tapping into their network intelligence.